 So how do for-profit newspapers make it work?

 They often don’t.
 Newspapers are shutting down left and right.
 When Gannett bought the Montclair Times, it drastically cut back the staff (we should know; many of our founding journalists came from there).
 According to Pew Research, there were more than 71,000 newspaper newsroom employees in 2004, and about 30,000 in 2020.
 Ad revenue has been in freefall — down from an estimated $49 million in 2005 to less than $9 million in 2020.

 We’re proud to be part of an ecosystem of several hyperlocal websites serving Montclair and nearby towns, and they each do their jobs well.
 They each set out their model and priorities differently — but Montclair Local aims to provide our community with more.
 We provide robust, thorough, enterprising coverage solely focused on Montclair, with a full team of journalists who make informing Montclair their entire mission.

 I’m … not sure if I’m already a member.
 I get the paper sometimes … I think.

 We understand the confusion.
 We do what are called “Total Market Circulation” distributions to the entire township a few times a year, or sometimes give the paper for free to a neighborhood on a temporary basis.
-We also, at our discretion, sometimes allow grace periods after a membership lapses where we continue delivering it for a limited time.
-That all helps with our mission of informing the community … but it isn’t always clear to people if they already subscribe.
+It isn’t always clear to people occassionally receiving the paper if they already subscribe.

 If you’re not sure if you’re a current member, email firstname.lastname@example.org and we’ll get it sorted out.